hmrc/birth-registration-matching/README.md

 {
   "code":"INVALID_BIRTH_REFERENCE_NUMBER",
-  "reason":"The birth reference number does not meet the required length" }
+  "message":"The birth reference number does not meet the required length" }
 ```